CarVac/MeleeConchRuleset/ruleset.md

 ## Communications

-All communication between the controller and console must be either via wires or encrypted wireless protocol.
+All communication between the controller and console must be either via wires or a wireless protocol that prevents interference.

 ## Input Layout

 Generally, any layout of Inputs is permitted.

-Aside from Combined Analog Digital Inputs (CADI) and orthogonal axes of a control stick Analog Input, Inputs must not share Actuators in a way that makes it difficult or impossible to actuate one without actuating another.
+Aside from Combined Analog Digital Inputs (CADI), Emulated CADI, and orthogonal axes of a control stick Analog Input, Inputs must not share Actuators in a way that makes it difficult or impossible to actuate one without actuating another.

 Inputs must not have two separate Actuators that both influence the value read by that Input.
 For example, you may not tie a string to an analog stick in order to move it using a different finger.